hyperledger-cacti/cacti/docs/tutorials/simple-asset-transfer.md

 #### Fabric Blockchain

-To run the Fabric Blockchain, you can use the folowing script:
+To run the Fabric Blockchain, you can use the folowing scripts:
-``npm run fabric``
-This will automatically pull the necessary images for Fabric nodes and run an environment of 4 nodes partitioned in 2 organizations within the same channel as well as the Fabric SDK listening on port 4000.
+First build the API server container image by running `npm run fabric:api:build` and then execute ``npm run fabric`` This will automatically pull the necessary images for Fabric nodes and run an environment of 4 nodes partitioned in 2 organizations within the same channel as well as the Fabric SDK listening on port 4000.
 If you already have a process listening to port 4000, you can change it in the Fabric api config file ``fabric/api/config.json``.
 Note: some bash scripts will refer directly to the applications running on port 4000 for cleanup, if you change the Fabric SDK port you may have to kill the application by yourself once you're done.

 The fabric Network and SDK will start in the background, you can use ``npm run fabric:log`` to show the Fabric nodes outputs and ``cat fabric/logs/start.log`` for the SDK outputs